jeckman/YouTube-Downloader/README.md

 PHP Library with Web UI to download videos from YouTube.

+## Goals

+- Create a library that delivers data and download links for youtube videos.
+- Create a UI for downloading the videos.
+- Have no external dependencies to other services.
+- Have no external dependencies to other libraries in production.
+- Installation should be simple (unzip on server and go)

+To achieve this goals this project contains two parts:

+1. A [semantic versioning 2 following](http://semver.org/spec/v2.0.0.html) PHP library that delivers data and download links for youtube videos.
+2. A Web interface that uses this library

 ## Support for Cipher signature

-YouTube Downloader finally supports YouTube videos with a cipher signature too. :tada: Please note that this functionallity is hidden behind a config flag because it downloads javascript code from a 3rd party (YouTube) server and interprets it.
+YouTube Downloader supports YouTube videos with a cipher signature too. :tada: Please note that **this functionality is hidden behind a config flag** because it downloads JavaScript code from a 3rd party (YouTube) server and interprets it.
 This MAY harm your server, if the 3rd party server delivers malicious code.

-You can activate this by the the `enable_youtube_decipher_signature` to `true` in `/config/custom.php`.
+You can **activate this by setting the `enable_youtube_decipher_signature` to `true`** in `/config/custom.php`.
 If the file don't exists you can simple create it or copy from `/config/default.php`.

 ```php
 <?php